Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Docs/IT Anomaly Insights Post Deployment Instructions.md

 The pipeline writes the scored results (e.g. alerts and anomaly scores detected using Machine Learning API) into SQL Database table named **“AdScoreResults”**. *You might have to wait for ~15 minutes for the output data to appear in table.* Here, you can query for the number of rows (e.g. "select count(*) from AdScoreResults") which should increase perodically in a functioning solution.

 #### 3. **Check Azure Data Factory dashboard.**
 The Azure Data Factory service orchestrates the movement and processing of data.
-You can access the data factory(ex: demo12345adf) from the resource group on Azure management portal.
-If you see errors under your datasets, you can ignore those as they are due to data factory being deployed before the data generator was started.
-Those errors do not prevent your data factory from functioning.
-Read more about monitoring and managing the ADF pipeline [here](https://azure.microsoft.com/en-us/documentation/articles/data-factory-monitor-manage-pipelines/).
+You can access the data factory(ex: demo12345adf) from the resource group on [Azure management portal](https://portal.azure.com/).
+The data factory datasets will show errors initially if the data is not being streamed to the pipeline.
+These can be ignored and will go away once the data appears on the input (Refer step 1 above).
+More info on monitoring and managing the ADF pipeline can be found  [here](https://azure.microsoft.com/en-us/documentation/articles/data-factory-monitor-manage-pipelines/).

 ###Step 3: Visualize in Power BI
-Lastly, you can visualize the output in Power BI using the [PBI template file](https://github.com/Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/blob/master/Power-BI-Templates/IT%20Anomaly%20Insights%20Solution%20Dashboard.pbix) on github.
+Lastly, if the data is being sent to the pipeline(step 1) and flowing through the pipeline without errors (step 2), it can be visualized in Power BI using the [PBI template file](https://github.com/Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/blob/master/Power-BI-Templates/IT%20Anomaly%20Insights%20Solution%20Dashboard.pbix) available on github.
 See [PBI section](#pbi-setup) for details.

 ### Power BI Dashboard <a id="pbi-setup"/>